Suor/django-cacheops/README.rst

 Using memory limit
 ------------------

 If your cache never grows too large you may not bother.
-But if you do you have some options.
+But if you do, you have some options.
 Cacheops stores cached data along with invalidation data, so you can't just set ``maxmemory`` and let redis evict at its will.
 For now cacheops offers 2 imperfect strategies, which are considered **experimental**.
 So be careful and consider `leaving feedback <https://github.com/Suor/django-cacheops/issues/143>`_.

 First strategy is configuring ``maxmemory-policy volatile-ttl``.
 Invalidation data is guaranteed to have higher TTL than referenced keys.
-Redis however doesn't guarantee perfect TTL eviction order, it selects several keys and removes one with the least TTL, thus invalidator could be evicted before cache key it refers leaving it orphan and causing it survive next invalidation.
+Redis, however, doesn't guarantee perfect TTL eviction order, it selects several keys and removes one with the least TTL.
+Thus the invalidator could be evicted before the cache key it refers to, leaving the cache key orphan and causing it to survive next invalidation.
 You can reduce this chance by increasing ``maxmemory-samples`` redis config option and by reducing cache timeout.

 Second strategy, probably more efficient one is adding ``CACHEOPS_LRU = True`` to your settings and then using ``maxmemory-policy volatile-lru``.